bu-ist/bu-blocks/src/blocks/button/Readme.md

 ## Changelog

 ### 2.0.0
+ - Remove old and incorrect `wp-block-button` class.
+This is a breaking change for themes.
  - Refactor block structure to modernize
  - Convert block from Static to Dynamic using render.php.
  - Add Block Supports: Colors, Spacing, and Color Themes